Basra, Iraq: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and G. Check that you get the right type.
-Most adapters currently being sold are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C, D and G. Make sure to pick the correct kind.
+The majority of adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 Airplane phone mount